openhab/openhab-addons/bundles/org.openhab.binding.smartthings/doc/SmartthingsInstallation.md

     * Hub: (Select from the dropdown)
 5. Click on the **Create** button near the bottom left
 6. In the Preferences section enter the following:
-     * ip: (This is the IP address of your OpenHAB server)
+     * ip: (This is the IP address of your openHAB server)
      * mac: (This is the same as the Device Network ID but with : between segments
-     * port: 8080 (This is the port of the OpenHAB application on your server)
+     * port: 8080 (This is the port of the openHAB application on your server)
      * Save the preferences

 ## Configuration in the Smartthings Classic App